-In response to the COVID-19 pandemic, several organisations are creating educational resources looking at economic aspects of the pandemic.
-To add to this list, please email firstname.lastname@example.org.
+Several organisations are creating educational resources looking at economic aspects of the COVID-19 pandemic.
+To add to this list, please email email@example.com.

 - The Economics Observatory is a collective initiative by the research community to answer questions from policy-makers and the public about the economics of the COVID-19 crisis and the recovery

-- The Society of Professional Economics has released a series of podcasts interviewing economists about the pandemic.
+- The Society of Professional Economists has released a podcast series interviewing economists about the pandemic.

 - The Office for National Statistics have also created a page with the latest data and analysis related to the coronavirus pandemic and its impact on the economy and society.
 In particular, the 'Coronavirus Roundup' may be useful for any projects you are running with students.

-- The COVID symptom study has made their data available online.
+- The COVID symptom study has made its data available online.
 This is the largest community monitoring of COVID-19 in the world.